 - Visionary and strategic thinker.
 Demonstrated ability of new and innovative programs within their sphere of influence.
 Examples include but are not limited to: incorporating strategy, leadership, future focus, risk taking and an entrepreneur spirit.

-ASAE is a membership organization of more than 30,000 association executives and industry partners representing more than 7,400 organizations.
-Its members manage leading trade associations, individual membership societies and voluntary organizations across the United States and in nearly 50 countries around the world.
-With support of the ASAE Foundation, a separate nonprofit entity, ASAE is the premier source of learning, knowledge and future-oriented research for the association and nonprofit profession, and provides resources, education, ideas and advocacy to enhance the power and performance of the association and nonprofit community.
-For more information about ASAE, visit www.asaecenter.org.
+ASAE is a membership organization of more than 44,000 association executives and industry partners representing 7,400 organizations.
+Its members lead, manage, and work in or partner with organizations in more than a dozen association management disciplines, from executive management to finance to technology.
+Together, they create a vibrant community that makes the world smarter, safer, and better every day.
+With support of the ASAE Foundation, a separate nonprofit entity, ASAE is the premier source of learning, knowledge, and future-oriented research for the association and nonprofit profession and provides resources, education, ideas, and advocacy to enhance the power and performance of the association and nonprofit community.
+Visit ASAE at asaecenter.org.